 Aizopsis litoralis, Sedum litorale

-This species is endemic to Popov Island off the coast at Vladivostok in the Russian Far East, where it grows on sandy shores.
+This species is endemic to Popov Island, located in Vladivostok in the Russian Far East.
+It occurs on sandy shores.

 Phedimus litoralis, formerly known as Sedum litorale, is a succulent plant with a simple elongated creeping rhizome and strong stems that bear green leaves with tiny white dots.
-The leaves are arranged in whorls of three or opposite, egg-shaped or lance-shaped with the thin end at the base, and have toothed margins.
-They are up to 2.4 inches (6 cm) long and up to 1.4 inches (3.5 cm) wide.
-Flowers are star-shaped, golden yellow, and appear in summer in dense clusters at the top of the stems.
+The leaves are egg-shaped or lance-shaped with a thin end at the base and toothed margins, up to 2.4 inches (6 cm) long and 1.4 inches (3.5 cm) wide.
+They are arranged in whorls of three or opposite.
+Flowers are star-shaped, golden yellow, and appear in dense clusters at the top of the stems in summer.